Why Average Investors Earn Below Average Market Returns

 Investor behavior is illogical and often based on emotion.
 This does not lead to wise long-term investing decisions.
 Here's an overview of a few typical money-losing moves that average investors make.

 The problem is the human reaction, to good news or bad news, is to overreact.
 This emotional reaction causes illogical investment decisions.
-This tendency to overreact can become even greater during times of personal uncertainty; near retirement, for example, or when the economy is bad.
+This tendency to overreact can become even greater during times of personal uncertainty—near retirement, for example, or when the economy is bad.

 When it comes to investing, overconfidence causes investors to exaggerate their ability to predict future events.
-They are quick to use past data, and to think they have above average abilities that enable them to predict market movements into the future.
+They are quick to use past data, and to think they have above-average abilities that enable them to predict market movements into the future.

-Popular books, like Carl Richard's The Behavior Gap, also do a great job of explaining the behavioral decisions that lead to the large gap between market returns and actual investor returns.
+Popular books, like Carl Richard's "The Behavior Gap," also do a great job of explaining the behavioral decisions that lead to the large gap between market returns and actual investor returns.
 Despite the research and education, the gap continues.
 So what can you do to avoid the fate of the average investor?

-Ways to Avoid Money Losing Moves
+How to Avoid Losing Money

 One of the best things you can do to protect yourself from your own natural tendency to make emotional decisions is to seek professional help and hire a financial advisor.
 If so, use a disciplined screening process to find the right advisor for you.